GClunies/reflekt/README.md

 ## FAQ
 **Q:** **Do I *have to* use Reflekt to manage my tracking plan(s)?
 What if I like my analytics governance tool and just want to use the dbt templater?**

-**A:** No. Reflekt lets you decide what features you want to use.
+**A:** Reflekt lets you decide what features you want to use.
 Here are two examples:
-1. Manage your tracking plan in Avo, configure a JSON source in Reflekt (one time setup), pull the plan from Avo into your Reflekt Project, and template your dbt packages using `reflekt dbt --name my-plan`.
-Pull future plan changes and template again as needed.
+1. Manage your tracking plan in Avo, pull the plan from Avo into your Reflekt Project, and template your dbt packages using `reflekt dbt --name my-plan`.
+Pull plan changes from Avo and template again as needed.
 2. Manage your tracking plan(s) as code in a Reflekt project, sync changes to Segment Protocols with `reflekt push --name my-plan` so the plan can be used for event validation.
 Now you can develop your tracking plan code the same way your software engineers develop applications - using pull requests, branches, environments, testing, and CI.

-**Q:** **If the tracking plan is `code`, how can a product managers, marketers, etc. propose changes?**
+**Q:** **If the tracking plan is `code`, how can a product manager, marketer, etc. propose changes?**

-**A:** The *assumption* here is that code is only for engineers - we strongly disagree! *Anyone* can learn how Reflekt defines tracking plans as code.
-That's why it's designed to be *human-readable*.
+**A:** The *assumption* here is that code is only for engineers - we strongly disagree! *Anyone* can learn how Reflekt defines tracking plans as code, which is designed to be *human-readable*.
 Plans are defined in a `tracking-plans/` folder with each event defined using a simple YAML file.

-<details><summary><strong>example_event.yml</strong> (click to expand)</summary><p>
+<details><summary><strong>example-event.yml</strong> (click to expand)</summary><p>

 ```yaml
 # Example 'Product Added' event